Temples of The Church of Jesus Christ of Latter-day Saints

 Anchorage Alaska Temple

-54th dedicated temple in operation; open during renovation; forming the main floor walls
+54th dedicated temple in operation; open during renovation; forming the main floor walls; corrugated floor deck installed over the basement

 Antofagasta Chile Temple